svendvd/codex-addons/README.md

 Useful flags:
 - `--plain` prints matches without launching the interactive selector.
 - `--no-resume` skips executing `codex resume` and prints the command instead.
-- `--git` includes sessions that share your current Git branch and repository, so alternate worktrees surface their matching history too.
+- `--git` limits the list to sessions that match your current Git branch (and repository when known), so alternate worktrees stay focused on the same branch history.

 ### Creating a shell alias